 Reptiles are a great pet option for owners looking for a more exotic companion to welcome into their home.
-However, they require quite a bite more preparation and knowledge than cats and dogs.
-Here, our Riverbank veterinarians share the 7 best reptile pets for beginners and everything you should know before adopting them.
+However, they require quite a bit more preparation and knowledge than cats and dogs.
+While exotic pet care is not available at our hospital, our Riverbank veterinarians share the 7 best reptile pets for beginners and everything you should know before adopting them.

 Like dogs, reptiles come in a very wide range of shapes and sizes, some breeds and species requiring far more care and attention than others.
 In this list, our vets at River Oak Veterinary Hospital considered only reptiles that require considerably less maintenance and upkeep.
 Despite this, it is important to recognize that no reptile is quite as easy to care for as a conventional cat or dog.